1031-exchange

 The Bottom Line

 Capital gains tax rates are as high as 20% federal, and 13.3% California.
-Also, the tax rate for depreciation recapture is 25%.
+Also, the tax rate for real estate depreciation recapture is 25%.
 Finally, there is often a healthcare surtax, which is about 3.8% of the gain.
 Deferring these taxes will increase your immediate purchasing power.

 Here’s the IRS Fact Sheet for Like-Kind Exchanges.